 - Close your eyes

-- Inhale deeply, while imagining a white light that starts at the bottom of your spine.
+- Inhale deeply, while visualizing a light from your spine.

-- While exhaling, visualize the light melting back down toward your tailbone.
+- While exhaling, visualize the light melting away in the direction of the tailbone.

 - Do 10 repetitions of this breathing cycle.

-The fish pose is a yoga position that helps relieve anxiety and stress associated with addiction treatment.
+Fish pose helps relieve anxiety and stress associated with addiction treatment.
 It is a pose that stretches the thoracic spine, shoulders and chest.

-- Lie on your back with your feet together and your legs fully extended.
+- Lie back with both feet together and your legs fully extended.

-- Lift your shoulders and chest, resting on your forearms.
+- Lift your shoulders and chest, putting all the weight on the forearms.

-- Place your right hand under the right hip.
-Do the same for the left hand.
+- Put the corresponding hand under the right hip.
+Do the same for the left limb too.

 - Bring your fingers as close as possible to touching your glutes

-- Stay in this position for up to 10 full breaths.
+- Stay in this position for up to 10 full breathing cycles.

-Other yoga poses that will be useful include the downward-facing dog, tabletop pose and yoga bicycles.
+Other useful yoga positions include the downward-facing dog, tabletop pose and yoga bicycles.